 I’m interested in social interaction and the cognitive mechanisms that allow people to flexibly coordinate and communicate with one another.
-Recently, I’ve been focusing on the formation of social conventions and norms.
+Recently, I’ve been working on the formation of social conventions and norms.
 I work on these problems using interactive multi-player experiments and computational models of language and social reasoning.
 Here’s a recent workshop talk that is reasonably representative.